Dhananjaya Y. Chandrachud: Career

 Chandrachud studied law at Delhi University in 1982 at a time when few jobs were available to young law graduates.
 He worked for a while, as a junior advocate assisting lawyers and judges, including drafting some briefs for Fali Nariman.
 After graduating from Harvard, Chandrachud first worked at the law firm Sullivan and Cromwell.
 He described this experience as "sheer fluke" due to the strong pecking order that existed at that time, and a strong bias against hiring Indians and men from developing countries.
-Upon returning to India, he practiced law at the Supreme Court of India and the Bombay High Court.
+Upon returning to India, he practised law at the Supreme Court of India and the Bombay High Court.
 He was designated a Senior Advocate by the Bombay High Court in June 1998.
 That year, he was appointed an Additional Solicitor General of India, a role he held until his appointment as a Judge.

 He became a judge at the Bombay High Court on 29 March 2000 and served there as a judge until his appointment as Chief Justice of the Allahabad High Court.
 During this time, he was also Director of the Maharashtra Judicial Academy.
 He was chief justice of the Allahabad High Court from 31 October 2013 until his appointment to the Supreme Court of India on 13 May 2016.
 Since 24 April 2021 he has been a part of the Collegium of the Supreme Court of India, which is a body composed of the five senior-most judges of the Supreme Court of India responsible for the appointment of judges to the Supreme Court of India and all the High Courts.
 On 17 October 2022, he was nominated the chief justice of India designate and after the retirement of the then chief justice, Uday Umesh Lalit, he was sworn in as the 50th chief justice of India on 9 November 2022.

 Apart from his judicial service, Justice Chandrachud was also a visiting professor of comparative constitutional law at the University of Mumbai and University of Oklahoma College of Law in the United States.
 He has lectured at the Australian National University, Deakin University, Melbourne Law School, Harvard Law School, Yale Law School, the William S. Richardson School of Law at the University of Hawai‘i and the University of Witwatersrand, South Africa.

 On 5 December 2023, Senior Advocate Dushyant Dave wrote an open letter to Chandrachud stating that he was violating listing rules by moving politically sensitive cases to particular benches.
 On 7 December, a report published by Article 14 alleged that there have been irregularities in allocating politically sensitive cases to bench led by Justice Bela Trivedi.
 Advocate Prashant Bhushan argued that Chandrachud, instead of Trivedi, should have led the bench for the case related to the application of the Unlawful Activities (Prevention) Act against journalists and lawyers in relation to their reporting on the 2021 Tripura riots.
 In response, Chandrachud said on 15 December that Trivedi was given cases because Judge A. S. Bopanna was ill, stating: "It is very easy to fling allegations and letters".